 Necessity, Function, And Conformity

-KRS 164.020(8) requires the Council on Postsecondary Education to determine tuition and approve the minimum qualifications for admission to a state-supported postsecondary education institution and authorizes the council to set different tuition amounts for residents of Kentucky and for nonresidents.
+KRS 164.020(8) (https://apps.legislature.ky.gov/law/statutes/statute.aspx?id=53677) requires the Council on Postsecondary Education to determine tuition and approve the minimum qualifications for admission to a state-supported postsecondary education institution and authorizes the council to set different tuition amounts for residents of Kentucky and for nonresidents.
 This administrative regulation establishes the procedure and guidelines for determining the residency status of a student who is seeking admission to, or who is enrolled at, a state-supported post-secondary education institution.

 Tuition, Fees & Expenses

 Tuition and Fees

 NOTE: Actual charges will be finalized in June.